Rethinking Heart Health: Peter Attia's Approach to Longevity

 • CAC Score + More: Coronary artery calcium (CAC) scores go beyond cholesterol numbers.
 This non-invasive test uses specialized X-rays to detect the presence and amount of calcium buildup in your coronary arteries.
 The presence of calcium indicates the formation of plaque, a hallmark of atherosclerosis.
 A higher CAC score suggests a greater risk of future cardiovascular events like heart attack or stroke.

 However, CAC scores are just one piece of the puzzle.
 Other advanced tests can provide even more granular insights into your cardiovascular health by visualizing the extent and composition of plaque buildup.
 Tests that measure the health and elasticity of your arteries offer additional clues.
-By combining these advanced tests with traditional cholesterol panels and inflammatory markers, healthcare professionals get a comprehensive risk assessment for targeted preventative strategies.
+By combining these advanced tests with traditional cholesterol panels and inflammatory markers, healthcare professionals get a comprehensive risk assessment for targeted preventative strategies to extend your lifespan.

 From Knowledge to Action